cjsmith015/Machine_Learning_and_ADHD/README.md

 The dataset received from the lab had already been extensively cleaned and verified, so no additional data preparation was required.

 ## Model Metrics
+I examined the ROC AUC score and Log Loss of each model, on each dataset.
+I ran Mann-Whitney U tests on each combination of model metric within a dataset, to see if there were any statistically significant differences.
+I used Benjamini-Hochberg FDR control to deal with the problem of multiple testing.

 ## Conclusions
+Overall, the models are on the same page - with exception of Random Forest in the DXSUB ~ All and DX ~ Neuro dataset.

+We can conclude that a logistic regression is sufficient to predict ADHD diagnosis from this dataset, and a more "complex" machine learning model is not necessary.

 # Unsupervised Learning
 To answer the question of what sort of characteristics exist in temperament and neurocognitive ability, I performed cluster analysis on the TMCQ and Neuropsych datasets.
 I took the full dataset, split into TMCQ and Neuropsych features, split those datasets by ADHD and control, and ran k-means (k=2) on each group.